AgentMC/Sao19/Translate/En/Part6.md

 They landed on the broad road that led to Obsidia castle town.
 The cobblestone was polished as marble, as in the daytime numerous humans, sub-humans, and carriages were going one after another, but at that time that would probably be after 10 o'clock in the evening there was no shadow there.

-As Ronnie was usually in bed by that time, as soon as her feet touched the ground, she was attacked by intense sleepiness coupled with tiredness of a long journey, but shaking her head a lot helped fighting it away.
+As Ronye was usually in bed by that time, as soon as her feet touched the ground, she was attacked by intense sleepiness coupled with tiredness of a long journey, but shaking her head a lot helped fighting it away.
 Her escort mission begins from this moment ────

 Or, so she thought.